theredcmdcraft/gitflow-avh/Installing-on-Windows.md

 first to install tools like `git`, `util-linux` and `wget` (with those three being packages that can be selected during installation).
-You can either install a stable version or the developer version, simply run this command from a Cygwin shell in your `$HOME` and replace <state> with either stable or develop
+You can either install a stable version or the developer version, simply run this command from a Cygwin shell in your `$HOME` and replace `<state>` with either stable or develop

-	$ wget -q -O - --no-check-certificate https://raw.githubusercontent.com/petervanderdoes/gitflow/develop/contrib/gitflow-installer.sh install <state> | bash
+	$ wget -q -O - --no-check-certificate https://raw.githubusercontent.com/petervanderdoes/gitflow/develop/contrib/gitflow-installer.sh
+	$ ./gitflow-installer.sh install <state>
+	$ rm -rf gitflow gitflow-installer.sh

 If you get the error "flags: FATAL unable to determine getopt version" error after